 extra support in the surgery!

-I have a particular soft spot for old labradors who inspired my interest in rehabilitation for which I currently hold a certificate.
+I have a soft spot for old Labradors who inspired my interest in rehabilitation for which I currently hold a certificate.

 I love my job and I hope to use my title to continue the high standard of care our practice

 In my spare time I enjoy running with our springer spaniel Stanley and going on little adventures with my wife and daughter.